antares0531/HybridRAIDReconstructor/README.md

 # Hybrid RAID Reconstructor

-This tool is a tool to rebuild RAID against Linux based hybrid RAID.
+This tool can rebuild RAID against Linux based hybrid RAID.
 This tool was developed in python.

 ◎ support hybrid RAID
  - Drobo, BeyondRAID